weaviate/weaviate/README.md

 - [Slack](https://weaviate.io/slack)
 - [X (Twitter)](https://twitter.com/weaviate_io)

-Keep up to date with new releases, meetup news, and more when you subscribe to our [newsletter](https://newsletter.weaviate.io/)
+To keep up to date with new releases, meetup news, and more, subscribe to our [newsletter](https://newsletter.weaviate.io/)